 Don’t Waste The Holidays

-- Shop thrift stores, antique malls, or eBay for pre-owned décor you want, donate/sell what you don’t.
+- Shop online for pre-owned décor you want, donate/sell what you don’t.

-- Recycle your old or broken holiday lights at Midwest Recycling Center or Southeast Enterprises.
+- Recycle your old or broken holiday lights at locations throughout the metro area.

 - Make handmade decorations that are re-useable, recyclable or compostable.

 - Take good care of your decorations and they will last many years.

 - New Dream is an organization dedicated to transforming the ways we consume, to improve well-being for people and the planet.
 It offers many great ways to simplify the holidays.

 - The More Fun Less Stuff Catalog is an alternative gift catalog full of fun, low-cost and non-material ideas.